TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 So of course, we have many goroutines to process our queue.
 The problem is, what happens when two goroutines want to mutate a value within the same key?
 Duhh, race condition.
-Our next naive solution is to place a mutex lock on the map.
+Our next naive approach is to place a mutex lock on the map.
 By placing a mutex lock for the map, we can ensure that no two goroutines access it at the same time.

 <img src="/images/2018/07/approach2.png"/>